Mayotte: A Need to Rethink Urban Development

 Vulnerability is the combination of the severity of the foreseeable impacts of climate change and a society’s capacity to respond to a potential crisis.
 It is precisely this capacity to respond that is problematic in Mayotte.

 This is a critical issue, as the perception of the event and its political interpretation determine whether this disaster is defined as a public problem.
-This definition will undoubtedly be the key factor in addressing the devastating effects of Chido and its aftermath.
-Indeed, while precarious housing was the first to be devastated by the cyclone, it is also where the majority of marginalized and stigmatized migrant populations are concentrated.
+This definition will undoubtedly be the key challenge in addressing the devastating effects of Chido and its aftermath.
+Indeed, while informal housing was the first to be devastated by the cyclone, it is also where the majority of marginalized and stigmatized migrant populations are concentrated.
 Consequently, it is highly likely that the management of this disaster will be influenced by perceptions of the island’s social dynamics, such as those circulating in French political circles.

-The crisis facing Mayotte presents an opportunity to rethink a number of issues, such as the growing scarcity of resources, environmental degradation, and the demographic crisis.
+The crisis facing Mayotte presents an opportunity to rethink a number of issues, such as the scarcity of resources, environmental degradation, and the demographic crisis.
 Envisioning the “aftermath” also means making Mayotte a key player in a project and a narrative, in a collective memory, and in shaping experiences and attitudes toward risk.

 Anthony Goreau-Ponceaud, Geographer, Professor, UMR 5115 LAM, University of Bordeaux; Fahad Idaroussi Tsimanda, Geographer, University of Montpellier and Olivier Chadoin, Professor of Sociology, Pave – Emile Durkheim Center CNRS 5116, ENSAP Bordeaux